twilliamsorel/trevors-tales/src/_stories/a-night-out.md

 “How’s a going?”
 I say.

 “Wait, who are you?” says Paula, moving to get in my face.
-“Like, where did you come from?”
+“Where you come from?”

 “What do you mean?”
 I say.
 I can smell tequila on her breath.
 “Danny just introduced us.”

 “But, like, do I know you?”

-“I mean, we just met,” I give Danny a look that I hope says: You know how to pick ‘em.
+“I mean, we just met,” I give Danny a look that I hope says: you know how to pick ‘em.

-“Whoa, Guys, we’re all friends here!” says Danny, pulling at Paula’s shoulder.
-“No need to get like that.”
+“Whoa, guys, we’re all friends here!” says Danny, pulling at Paula’s shoulder.

 “Guys?!”
 Says Paula, her rage redirected at Danny.
 “Do you see any guys here?
 All I see are ladies.”
 She smacks his hand off her shoulder.
 “Who the fuck do you think you are?
 Don’t you touch me!”